Music Alive Composer-in-Residence

 Stacy was recently awarded the 2018 Barlow Prize to compose a major new work for reed quintet.
 She has earned numerous grants and awards including a Fromm Music Foundation Grant, three Barlow Endowment commissions, Detroit Symphony Orchestra’s Elaine Lebenbom Memorial Award, Boston Choral Ensemble Commission Competition, Pittsburgh New Music Ensemble’s Harvey Gaul Composition Competition, Raymond and Beverly Sackler Music Composition Prize, Sorel Medallion Choral Composition Competition, and competitions sponsored by the Chicago Symphony Orchestra, Omaha Symphony, and the New England Philharmonic.

-Dr. Garrop has worked as an educator throughout her career, serving as professor of composition at Chicago College of Performing Arts at Roosevelt University from 2000-2016.
+Dr. Garrop has worked as an educator throughout her career, serving as professor of composition at Chicago College of Performing Arts at Roosevelt University from 2000 to 2016.
 She also taught at Fresh Inc Music Festival from 2010 to 2016.
 She has developed music education programs for elementary and middle school children in Chicago, and in Albany, New York during her residency with the Albany Symphony Orchestra in 2010/11.
 Stacy will provide music education programs for local grade school and high school students during her two-year residency with CUSO.

 Dr. Garrop earned degrees in music composition at the University of Michigan-Ann Arbor (BM), University of Chicago (MA), and Indiana University-Bloomington (DM).